Skip to main content

 Why This Works

 Flank steak delivers 21 grams of protein per 4-ounce portion while staying lean at around 8 grams of fat.
-The quick high-heat sear—2 to 3 minutes per side—creates a caramelized crust while keeping the interior pink and tender.
+The quick high-heat sear.
+2 to 3 minutes per side.
+Creates a caramelized crust while keeping the interior pink and tender.
 Slicing against the grain is essential: flank steak has long muscle fibers, and cutting perpendicular to them shortens each fiber, making every bite more tender.
 The Greek yogurt crema adds another 6 grams of protein per serving while providing cooling contrast to the chimichurri's bright acidity.
+(USDA #174030). delivering 26g protein per 100g.
+Cook to 145°F for medium.

 Make It Your Own